 And let's say it happened tomorrow.

-I've talked, you remember the I I know look I talked to uh when when I first moved to New York, not long after starting work at WABC, Robert Vaughn, man from Uncle, big talk radio fan, lived up in he came down to say hello to a bunch of us that were there, and he was fifty-six and just had given his wife just given birth to the greatest thing it ever happened to him.
+He came down to say hello to a bunch of us that were there, and he was 56 and just had given, his wife just given birth to the greatest thing that ever happened to him.

-So the greatest thing it ever happened.
+The greatest thing that ever happened.

 The greatest thing that ever happened to him.